Blog

 💡 Book Las Vegas hotels on ShopBack — earn up to 8% cashback, on top of whatever hotel points you earn Takes 2 minutes to sign up.
 No promo codes needed.

 Las Vegas hotels have two pricing layers most visitors don't fully account for: the advertised room rate and the mandatory resort fee ($35–$55/night).
 A room listed at $79/night at MGM Grand is actually $129–$134/night all-in.
-That changes the comparison — but even at $130/night, most Strip hotels still come out cheaper or comparable to Airbnbs after accounting for Airbnb's cleaning fees and service charges.
+Since the FTC's Rule on Unfair or Deceptive Fees took effect on May 12, 2025, US hotels and short-term rentals must now show mandatory fees like the resort fee inside the upfront total price (Federal Trade Commission), which makes all-in comparison easier — but the fee itself has not gone away.
+Even at $130/night, most Strip hotels still come out cheaper or comparable to Airbnbs after accounting for Airbnb's cleaning fees and service charges.

 Las Vegas is also fundamentally structured around the hotel experience: pools, entertainment, dining, and casinos are all on-site.
 An Airbnb a mile from the Strip eliminates the hotel fee but requires transport ($15–$30 round-trip Uber per outing) and costs the convenience premium that makes Vegas work.